-Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean sea offers three loop trails to explore the surroundings.
+Metzudat-Yam Ashdod Ecological Park on the shore of the Mediterranean Sea offers three loop trails to explore the surroundings.

 Table of Contents